Reclaiming Clarity and Calm at Work

 Managing external stressors – Organising the work at hand

-- Conflicts are a key source of stress and should be addressed and solved as much as possible.
-Solving conflicts can create additional trust, shared vision and goals and improved cooperation.
+- Interpersonal conflicts are a key source of stress and should be addressed and solved as much as possible.
+Resolving conflicts can enable additional trust, shared visions and goals and improved cooperation.

 - External conflicts comprise topics like specific conflict with another person, reporting to disagreeing superiors or goal conflicts (e.g. maximize sales volume or maximize margin?)